jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2025/Google-Cybersecurity-Forecast-2025.md

 are being done by the system itself, smartly, but there still needs to be a human being who can now accomplish much more with AI support.
+This

-This includes being able to parse through alertseven with false positivesto create a list of the highest priority items,enabling security teams to further triage and remediate the risks that matter most.
+includes being able to parse through alerts—even with false positives—to create a list of the highest priority

+items, enabling security teams to further triage and remediate the risks that matter most.

+5

-The
+Cybersecurity Forecast 2025 The
  Big Four

+“Geopolitical conflicts
+will continue driving cyber
+activity around the world,
+creating more complexity.”

+Sandra Joyce.
+VP of Google
+Threat Intelligence
+at Google Cloud

 Russia

 In 2025, the Ukraine conflict will likely remain a primary focus of Russian cyber espionage, cyber attack, and information operations efforts.
-In 2024, we tracked increased targeting of Ukrainian soldiers mobile devices, with operators likely seeking tactical insight to support kinetic operations and other conventional military activities.
+In 2024, we tracked increased targeting of Ukrainian soldiers’ mobile devices, with operators likely seeking tactical insight to support kinetic operations and other conventional military activities.
 While less frequent than in 2022 and 2023, we continued to observe disruptive attacks, including a range of different critical infrastructure operators, as well as use of hacktivist personas such as CyberArmyofRussia\_Reborn to publicize threat activity.
 We expect these types of operations to continue into next year.

-Outside of Ukraine, Russian cyber espionage will almost certainly continue to support Moscows global interests, targeting governments, politicians, civil society, journalists, media outlets, and technology organizations primarily in Europe and NATO member countries.
+Outside of Ukraine, Russian cyber espionage will almost certainly continue to support Moscow’s global interests, targeting governments, politicians, civil society, journalists, media outlets, and technology organizations primarily in Europe and NATO member countries.
 Pro\-Russian information operations will continue to use a variety of tactics to promote Russian interests and undermine perceived opponents, and capitalize on high\-profile events as we observed during the 2024 Summer Olympics in Paris.

 China

 We anticipate that institutional investments China has made in equipping its cyber threat operators over the last decade will continue to fuel the volume of threat activity and capability development trends into 2025\.
-We will continue to observe Pro\-Peoples Republic of China (PRC) actors using stealthy tactics, including operational relay box (ORB) networks to obscure operator traffic to and from target environments, targeting of network edge devices to take advantage of vulnerable Internet\-exposed attack surface and reduce their footprint in target environments, and exploitation of zero\- day vulnerabilities as a byproduct of industrializing collection of software vulnerabilities at a national scale.
+We will continue to observe Pro\-People’s Republic of China (PRC) actors using stealthy tactics, including operational relay box (ORB) networks to obscure operator traffic to and from target environments, targeting of network edge devices to take advantage of vulnerable Internet\-exposed attack surface and reduce their footprint in target environments, and exploitation of zero\- day vulnerabilities as a byproduct of industrializing collection of software vulnerabilities at a national scale.
 Additionally, we expect Chinese state\- sponsored actors to continue to be aggressive, and demonstrate a high risk tolerance.

 Cybersecurity Forecast 2025

 6
-Geopolitical conflicts
-will continue driving cyber
-activity around the world,
-creating more complexity.
-Sandra Joyce.
-VP of Google
-Threat Intelligence
-at Google Cloud
-Cybersecurity Forecast 2025
-7

 Pro\-PRC information operations (IO) are expected to directly target elections and voters in countries and regions viewed as top strategic priorities for the PRC, most notably Taiwan and the U.S. This activity